jkingportfolio/CI_PP4_Pic_Pals/README.md

 ### Device Testing

-As this app is only intended to be used on desktops the website was tested on the following devices:
+This site was tested on the following devices:
 - Windows 10 PC with a 24" MSI Curved gaming monitor
 - Raspberry Pi 4 with a 24" MSI Curved gaming monitor

 ### Browser Compatibility

 The website was tested on the following web browsers:
-- Google Chrome (Version 104.0.5112.102)
+- Google Chrome (Version 108.0.5359.125)
 - DuckDuckGo

 ### Manual Testing